 *Applicants applying for a behavioral health focused cohort must demonstrate interest and intent for employment within the behavioral health workforce

-Currently planning for classes listed below.
-Enrollment is highly selective and seats may fill before the application period closes.
+Currently accepting applications for the classes below.
+Enrollment is highly selective, and seats may fill before an application period closes.

 Who Should Attend This Program?